10 Things We’ll Never Do Again at Disneyland

 Those are things we will technically never do again at Disneyland, but are very much not in the spirit of this list, which is more like shouting “NEVER AGAIN!” than lamenting never again. 😢 With that in mind, here are the “top” 10 things that we’ll (try to) never do again at Disneyland and Disney California Adventure…

-Goofy’s Sky School – Earlier this year while testing Genie+ and Lightning Lane strategy, we did Goofy’s Sky School for the first time in what had to have been close to 5 years.
+Goofy’s Sky School – While testing Lightning Lane strategy, we did Goofy’s Sky School for the first time in a long time.
 For whatever reason, I was actually looking forward to the attraction, fondly remembering the fun details and Easter eggs while, apparently, forgetting just how punishing the ride is…and with zero payoff.

 BONUS: Matterhorn – This cannot legally be included on my list because it’s a “mistake” I make again and again on purpose.
 Every time I ride Matterhorn, it’s a painful experience due to the vibrating of the bobsleds on the track.
 The rickety ‘ole roller coaster makes me feel like a rickety ‘ole geezer after I get off…yet I keep getting back on to relive nostalgia for bygone days.
 And so goes my love-hate relationship with Matterhorn, which I will never stop riding, even though my body is pleading with me to give it up!